DebonairSM/vsol-analyst/REFINEMENT_IMPLEMENTATION.md

-# Requirements Refinement Layer Implementation
+# Refinement Layer Implementation

 ## Overview

-This implementation adds a two-pass requirements extraction pipeline that uses a fast, cheap model (gpt-4o-mini) for initial extraction, then optionally refines with a larger model (gpt-4o) only when structural issues are detected in the generated workflow diagram.
+This implementation adds two-pass pipelines with automatic quality-based refinement for:
+1. **Requirements Extraction** - Uses gpt-4o-mini, refines with gpt-4o when diagram relationship issues are detected
+2. **User Story Generation** - Uses gpt-4o-mini, refines with gpt-4o when story quality issues are detected

+Both pipelines include comprehensive logging to track when and why the larger model is used.

 ## Architecture

 ### Components Created

+## Requirements Refinement Components

 1. **MermaidMetrics Interface** (`src/analyst/DocumentGenerator.ts`)
    - Defines diagnostic metrics for relationship quality